We provide the unique services of a personal chef, without the commitment!

 • oven roast: season chicken with a touch of additional salt, place on a sheet pan with a thin layer of oil, roast at 425 convection for about 25 minutes, let rest for 5 minutes, and serve

-• grill: season with salt. grill on high for 2-3 minutes per side (or to desired doneness). let rest for 5 minutes before serving.
+• grill: season with salt, cook for about 2 minutes per side (these cook very quickly!), and let rest for 5 minutes before serving

 Vinaigrettes*